mbo0000/nba_e2e_extractor_package/README.md

 ## Code Design Patterns

 All entities in the NBA API follow a consistent pattern for data extraction, formatting, and uploading.
 Each entity, such as games or teams statistics, implements a standard set of methods and interfaces.
-When [main.py](insert url) is called externally, such as via Airflow, it determines which extractor subclass to use based on the provided arguments.
+When [main.py](https://github.com/mbo0000/nba_e2e_extractor_package/blob/main/main.py) is called externally, via Airflow, it determines which extractor subclass to use based on the provided arguments.
 During runtime, the behavior of each stage is encapsulated within individual subclasses.

 ## Installation